robstave/angular2-training/session-five/page2.md

 ## Http.request api

 The interface for the http.request is explained in the source code.
 One thing to get used to in the npm/angular world is browsing the source code.
-If you have an ide like Visual code, you should be able to click into the http call directly.
+If you have an IDE like [Visual Code](https://code.visualstudio.com/), you should be able to click into the http call directly.

 Lets check out the code: